hphelion/documentation/community/community.install.virtual.md

 	**Example:**

 	The following example sets the NTP server address.
-Do not copy this adddress.
+Do not copy this address.

 		export OVERCLOUD_NTP_SERVER=192.0.1.128